poVoq/conversejs-ubports/README.md

 ## Todo
 - [x] Initial prototype HTML wrapper with some CSS fixes to the ConverseJS mobile view-mode.
-- [ ] Make nice login and settings landing page with Ubuntu-Touch HTML5 UI toolkit.
-- [ ] Storage of multiple XMPP accounts for easy switching.
 - [ ] XEP-0156: Discovering Alternative XMPP Connection Methods (waiting for next ConverseJS release).
-- [ ] Support for selected ConverseJS community plugins.
+- [ ] Support for selected ConverseJS community plugins (voice messages?).
+- [ ] Make nice login and settings landing page with Ubuntu-Touch UI toolkit.
+- [ ] xmpp: url hooks?
+- [ ] Storage of multiple XMPP accounts for easy switching?
+- [ ] Notification support?
-- [ ] Dark theme support.
+- [ ] Dark theme support?

 ## Future plans
 If I can get some help to adapt a Ubports push-notification compatible XEP-0357: Push Notifications Push Service application, I would like to enable this in ConverseJS and might host it together with an Ejabberd XMPP server.